MischaD/aibe_coffeebox/README.md

 ## 7. Automatically start the python app script on startup

-To automatically start a Python program on startup of a Raspberry Pi, you can use the rc.local file.
-Here are the steps:
+You can use the /etc/xdg/autostart directory to autostart your Python script.
+This directory contains .desktop files that are used to automatically start applications when the desktop environment starts up.

+1. Open a text editor and create a new file.
+Name the file something like `my_program.desktop`.

-1. Open the terminal on your Raspberry Pi and type the following command to edit the rc.local file:
+2. Add the following lines to the file:

     ```bash
-    sudo nano /etc/rc.local
+    [Desktop Entry]
+    Type=Application
+    Name=My Program
+    Exec=/usr/bin/python3 /path/to/your/python/program.py
     ```

-2. In the rc.local file, add the following line before the exit 0 line:

-    ```bash
-    sudo python3.9 ~/path/to/your/python/coffeebox-1.0/main.py &
-    ```

-    Replace /path/to/your/python/program.py with the actual path to your Python program.
+    Replace `My Program` with the name of your program, `/usr/bin/python3` with the path to your Python interpreter, and `/path/to/your/python/program.py` with the actual path to your Python program.

-3. Save the rc.local file.
+3. Save the file in the `/etc/xdg/autostart` directory.

 4. Reboot your Raspberry Pi to apply the changes: